 trade, and that evil and criminal as has been in many ways the history of the white man’s relationship to Africa, he nevertheless was responsible for Africa’s blooming and important position in the present-day world; without the white man, the Europeans in particular, it is hard to see how such a vast and inaccessible continent could have been developed so fast.
 A dispassionate exposé of facts goes far to dispel the red and steamy clouds of prejudice—no matter whose prejudice it may be!

-In societies where the economy is of the simplest nature, where clocks and watches are non-existent or a rarity and soon get out of order in the intense humidity or extreme dryness of the climate, as the case may be, the entire tempo of life is different from our own hagridden sense of the passing of not only hours but minutes, the time sense which dominates the lives of our over-civilized urban populations and creates the deluxe diseases of ulcers, high blood pressure, heart attacks and mental and nervous breakdowns.
+In societies where the economy is of the simplest nature, where clocks and watches are non-existent or a rarity and soon get out of order in the intense humidity or extreme dryness of the climate, as the case may be, the entire tempo of life is different from our own hag-ridden sense of the passing of not only hours but minutes, the time sense which dominates the lives of our over-civilized urban populations and creates the deluxe diseases of ulcers, high blood pressure, heart attacks and mental and nervous breakdowns.
 So drastically different from ours is the rhythm of this other almost timeless way of life that it takes real imagination and patience on the part of the foreigner to adjust to it.
 This effort, however, must be made, otherwise the pioneer or teacher becomes exasperated, critical, antagonistic and impatient, and completely defeats his own ends with the very people he has left his home to serve.

 The pioneer must remember that he not only can get used to these things, he must get used to them!
 One day I remember a very nice Bahá’í friend came to our hotel to take us on an errand, as we had arranged; we were not quite ready so he said he would be back in ten minutes; he came back ten hours later—said he had had a flat tire!
 I heard from a friend, whose husband had been an ambassador to a South-east Asian country some years ago, that when they formally invited peo-

 ple to dinner they would often come not only some hours late but even some days later!
-This complete indifference to clocks and to appointments strictly bound to clocks in our own part of the world demands a truly herculean adjustment on the part of some of us.
+This complete indifference to clocks and to appointments strictly bound to clocks in our own part of the world demands a truly Herculean adjustment on the part of some of us.
 In some places there seems to be—where clocks do exist—a positive antipathy to punctuality.
 Many is the time in Latin America (and other places!) when I have waited an hour or so for the audience to arrive at my scheduled lecture.
-Strangely enough I found African audiences more punctual than Latin American ones.
+Strangely enough, I found African audiences more punctual than Latin American ones.